wordofwarning/wordofwarning.org/current/2017-autumnwinter/bannon/index.md

 Age advisory: **?** (parental/guardian discretion).
 With no interval, the show lasts approximately 50 minutes.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
->"I was born on the day the Pope came to Coventry, my home town.
+>*I was born on the day the Pope came to Coventry, my home town.
 In my family this unexpected appearance was perceived as a blessing.
-A sublime gift."
+A sublime gift.*

 Influenced by her experience as a person with albinism, Jo Bannon uses blinding light, proximity, movement and sound to create an extraordinary visual poem.